Burp Suite message editor

 You can also choose to add the following tabs to the message editor:

-To add tabs to the message editor, click the settings icon in the upper-right corner, above the Inspector panel, then select the Message editor options.
+To add tabs to the message editor, click the settings icon in the upper-right corner, above the Inspector panel.
+For more information, see Inspector and message editor settings.

 Some Burp extensions provide additional tabs for the message editor.